-- Represent CoSM at events such as Raider Open House, The STEM Experience, and other recruitment events;
+- Representing COSM at events such as Raider Open House, The STEM Experience, and other recruitment events; and

-- Interact with CoSM faculty, staff, and administrators to help identify and address any challenges that may arise throughout the year; and
+- Interacting with CoSM faculty, staff, and administrators to help identify and address any challenges that may arise throughout the year

 - Serve a two-year term (seniors appointed will serve only one year).

-Interested students should submit a completed CoSM Dean's Circle application online (Qualtrics survey) by February 28, 2020, to be considered for the 2020-2021 term.
+Interested undergraduate students should submit a completed CoSM Dean's Circle application online (Qualtrics survey) to be considered.